 Deliverables Due date 1.
 Participate in inter and intra-departmental meetings and workshops on issues relevant to fisheries management.
 Ongoing 2.
 Liaise within the Fisheries and Aquaculture Division, with SARDI Aquatic Sciences, other parts of PIRSA, other State and Commonwealth agencies and local government on matters relevant to fisheries management.
 Ongoing 3.
 Liaise within PIRSA, with other government agencies and with industry representatives in implementing decisions relevant to fisheries management.
 Ongoing 4.
-Conduct regular assessment or review of existing management arrangements for fisheries management, including analysis of statistical information on fisheries and interactions with threatened, endangered and protected species.
-November 2021 5.
-Coordinate consultation with fishery stakeholders through established co- management processes.
-Ongoing Management arrangements for key species; July 2021 Garfish management arrangements February 2022 Snapper management arrangement May 2022 King George Whiting arrangements March 2022 Other species in fishery assessment report 6.
+Coordinate consultation with fishery stakeholders through established co- management processes Ongoing 5.
+Work with industry to develop a strategic workplan for the year December 2022 6.
+Provide executive support to the MSFMAC and Research Sub-Committee and lead the development and/ or coordination of MSFMAC papers Ongoing 7.
+Undertake review of current management plan and pending the outcome of that review commence development of a replacement management plan for the Marine Scalefish Fishery Ongoing 8.
+Review harvest strategies for Marine Scalefish Fishery priority species Ongoing 9.
+Set total allowable commercial catches (TACCs) for the four priority species in the fishery May 2023 10.
+Apply the tiered management framework for the Marine Scalefish Fishery Ongoing 11.
+Conduct regular assessment or review of existing management arrangements for fisheries management, including statistical information on fisheries, and interactions with threatened, endangered and protected species.
+March 2023

+12. Lead on the review and implementation of approved red tape reduction initiatives Ongoing 13.
 Participate in industry liaison in the field and on vessels to strengthen fishery management knowledge and understanding, and develop rapport with licence holders and divers.
-Ongoing 7.
-Participate in industry development initiatives related to fisheries management.
-June 2021 Facilitate process to utilise lesser known species June 2022 Support red tape reduction recommendations from working group

-9. Attend to general correspondence and enquiries relevant to the Marine Scalefish Fishery.
-Ongoing 10.
+Ongoing 14.
+Participate in industry initiatives related to fisheries management, such as utilising lesser known species and evaluating the socioeconomic impacts Ongoing 15.
+Attend to general correspondence and enquiries relevant to the Marine Scalefish Fishery.
+Ongoing 16.
+Lead on the processing of Ministerial exemptions and permits related to the Marine Scalefish Fishery Ongoing 17.
 Provide advice to Minister in relation to the management of fisheries and Ministerial correspondence.
-Ongoing 11.
+Ongoing 18.
 Communicate on fisheries management issues to key stakeholder groups and the broader community.
-Ongoing 12 Support MAC processes including commencing review of management plan and developing harvest strategies June 2022
+Ongoing 19.
+Support consideration of management arrangements for snapper stocks in South Australia January 2023